justinyang333/Stock-Prediction-Project/README.md

 To provide whichever model we decide to use with quality data, we will employ several methods in preprocessing to aid in reducing training time while maintaining data integrity and information.
 These methods include feature engineering and compression among others.
 Ideally this process will make the model perform equally well if not better while reducing overhead.

 ---

-## Results and Discussion

-In order to quantify our project results, we plan to employ the following metrics in order to fully represent our findings.
-When employing a regression model of Random Forest, the following metrics such as mean squared error, root mean squared error and R^2 would prove useful in forming performance benchmarks of our implementation [3].
-For a Naïve Bayes classification approach, “accuracy and f-measure are used” [2] for creating performance benchmarks on the status of this approach.

 ### Dataset Collection and Cleaning